gokgokdak/tornadocash-py/README.md

 ### Deposit

-The private key is used to pay for gas fees, make sure it has enough ETH.
+The private key is used to provide ETH and pay for gas fees, make sure it has enough balance.
 ```bash
 # python cli.py --deposit <key> <chain> <symbol> <unit>
 python cli.py --deposit 0xcc8146a803a089b4a9fbf68c7e8ea9084ad682ca37603c39a7cfff18c0f3819c ethereum eth 0.1